bfg-s/puller/README.md

 Further, in the browser, in the developer console, you will see the reaction.

 ## Advanced puller
+> If you want the main processing and data from receiving data
+> on the side of the task recipient, you must use that advanced `Pullers`,
+> since the `handle` method is always performed on the recipient side.

 Generate worker:
 ```cli
 php artisan make:pull MyTestPull